faheemjabbar/ocr-nextjs/README.md

 A modern web application for extracting text and data from PDF, DOCX, and image files with advanced analytics and export capabilities.
 Built with Next.js, React, and Supabase.

+⚠️ Note: Image OCR is powered by Supabase Edge Functions and requires additional backend setup (see below).

 ## Features

 ### Core Functionality